Use the button below to copy the data for pasting into a spreadsheet or other application.

 - In line with DfE rules, certain small values have been rounded in order to protect student anonymity.
 This makes little difference to most analyses, but may sometimes result in anomalies where very low numbers are involved.

-The 'Subject combinations' tab above contains a companion page that allows you to explore GCSE and A-level subject combinations.
+The 'Single subject' tab above contains a companion page that allows you to explore a wider range of data at the level of individual subjects.
 Please refer to the notes on that page for further information.

 This mapping tool is one of a number of tools that are available on SEEdash - Science and Engineering Data in Education Dashboard.
 The aim of SEEDash (and these tools) is to help educators, policymakers and others to better understand the state of STEM education in England.
 While the focus is on STEM qualifications, it includes information on other qualifications and non-STEM subjects studied by students between the ages of 14 and 18.